 For home visit walks, I tend to familiarize myself with the area previously and walk the dog depending on the owner's requirements.
 If the owner has no specific requirements then I will walk the dog depending on its breed, for an average of 15 - 30 minutes either once or twice per day.
-Since my classes are one hour per day, I am very flexible in terms of when I can visit your home; I am able to come by morning or night for a minimum of 2-3 hours -- or stay the day if the owner's pet is particularly nervous or if the owner would like me to.
+Since my classes are one hour per day, I am very flexible in terms of when I can visit your home; I am able to come by with short notice most of the time.

 My lifestyle along with being flexible also involves a lot of walking, wither I am caring for a pet or not I tend to spend time in several parks and open grassy areas.
 Because of this, I know about the areas that have garden-like areas close to my residence and it comes in handy when caring for dogs.
 Since I don’t have a pet myself, it is much easier to have a peaceful boarding experience with other animals I care for — especially cats as they take time to adjust to one another.
 I am also an early riser and have a clean-cut schedule which always involves either cleaning up or caring for the pets living with me at the time.
 Previous to my application with Pawshake, I have had many trial opportunities to take care of my friends pets.
 I found it to be a very enjoyable experience and was able to not just handle but excel in my caregiving abilities.
 I hope that you can trust me to take care of your pet, as I will always care for them like they are my own.